sapcc/maintenance-controller/README.md

 - Example configuration for flatcar update agents

 ## Motivation
-Sometimes the nodes of a Kubernetes cluster need to be put into maintenance.
+Sometimes nodes of a Kubernetes cluster need to be put into maintenance.
 There exist several reasons, like having to update the node's operating system or the kubelet daemon.
-Putting a node into maintenance requires to cordon and drain the node.
+Putting a node into maintenance requires to cordon and drain that node.
 Stateful applications might have special constraints regarding their termination, which cannot be handled easily using Kubernetes "PreStopHooks" (e.g. High Availability scenarios).
 In enterprise contexts, additional processes might influence, when a node maintenance is allowed to occur.